For adults with moderate to severe Crohn’s disease in whom TNF blockers did not work well

 Important facts about Crohn’s disease

-Crohn’s disease is part of a larger group of illnesses called inflammatory bowel diseases (IBD).
+Crohn’s disease is part of a larger group of illnesses called inflammatory bowel diseases (IBDs).
 Crohn’s disease is a chronic, or long-term, condition that causes inflammation in the gastrointestinal (GI) tract, also known as the digestive system.

 Which part of the GI tract can be impacted by Crohn’s?

-Excess inflammation can cause intestinal damage
+See how chronic inflammation can cause intestinal damage

 Everyone experiences Crohn’s differently